 Food Allergies and Restaurants

-Restaurants in Massachusetts are now required by law to display a food allergy awareness poster (developed by FARE) in the staff area and include a notice on menus and menu boards that reads "Before placing your order, please inform your server if a person in your party has a food allergy."
+Restaurants in Massachusetts are required by law to display a food allergy awareness poster (developed by FARE) in the staff area and include a notice on menus and menu boards that reads "Before placing your order, please inform your server if a person in your party has a food allergy."

-The new law also includes food allergy training for certified food protection managers via a video featuring Ming Tsai, along with an accompanying training manual, FARE's Welcoming Guests with Food Allergies, as well as allergen awareness training for certified food protection managers.
+The law also includes food allergy training for certified food protection managers via a video featuring Chef Ming Tsai, along with an accompanying training manual, FARE's Welcoming Guests with Food Allergies, as well as allergen awareness training for certified food protection managers.

-By February 1, 2011, restaurants in Massachusetts will have to have on staff a certified food protection manager who has been issued a Massachusetts certificate of allergen awareness training through a training program recognized by the Massachusetts Department of Public Health (MDPH).
+Restaurants in Massachusetts are also required to have on staff a certified food protection manager who has been issued a Massachusetts certificate of allergen awareness training through a training program recognized by the Massachusetts Department of Public Health (MDPH).

-New York City and St. Paul, MN Approve Food Allergy Awareness Posters for Restaurants
+New York City and St. Paul, MN

 Food Code Revisions